 Combine all ingredients in a small bowl and whisk until smooth.
 Apply the mixture to your face and neck, and massage it into the skin for 2–3 minutes.
 Rinse with warm water and pat the skin dry.
 Follow up with your normal skincare routine.

 5. After-Sun Avocado Body Mask

 The fatty acids in avocados have been shown to reduce some of the damage caused by UV rays [source].
 If you’ve been in the sun and feel your skin is a little parched or sunburned, you’ll love this hydrating and reparative body mask.

-Combine ingredients in a bowl.
-Apply liberally over the skin and leave on for 10–15 minutes to enjoy the healing and hydrating effects.
+Combine the ingredients in a bowl.
+Apply the mixture liberally over the skin, and leave it on for 10–15 minutes to enjoy its healing and hydrating effects.